boelstlf/Pi4JDevices/README.md

 The output will look something like this
 > Raspberry Pi 3 Model B Rev 1.2

-## #Pin Layout
+Refer to (https://pinout.xyz/) to get the corresponding pin layout.

-As identified above I am running this code on a Raspi model 3, thus the following pin layout applies.
+### Pin Layout

-An easier way is to install the support library [GPIO-Zero](https://gpiozero.readthedocs.io/en/stable/installing.html) and run the command
+An direct way way is to install the support library [GPIO-Zero](https://gpiozero.readthedocs.io/en/stable/installing.html) and run the command
 > pinout
 which will return the hardware model and the current pin states and layout in one step